 Toby started to flick through his diary pretending to look for sofa bookings.
 "Let's see, have I got any other idiots who refuse to take their medication or see a doctor wanting to use my sofa today?
 No," Toby slammed the diary shut, "it's just you."

-"Oh I get it, well that's…you win…phone the damn doctor, make an appointment.
+"Oh I get it, well phone the damn doctor then, make an appointment.
 I know, why don't you see if the First Lady's free and she can take me herself, I'm sure you're keeping her up to date-" Sam suddenly stopped talking.
 His knuckles were pale where he was holding onto the doorframe.
 Toby thought he looked a little paler than he had when he'd started his rant too, "Right, I really need your sofa because there's two of you standing in front of me now and I'm sure there was only one when I came in here."

 Toby walked around his desk trying not to look victorious.
 He stood in front of the sofa and held out his hand.